What is HIPAA, and Why It Matters

 Beyond HIPAA Compliance

-PubNub has been HIPAA-compliant since 2015, and is the only HIPAA-compliant realtime network.
-We have many customers in the healthcare industry, such as Pager and Physician Attendant, who have chosen PubNub for their realtime needs.
+PubNub has been HIPAA-compliant since 2015, and is the only HIPAA-compliant real-time network.
+We have many customers in the healthcare industry, such as ZOLL and MedX who have chosen PubNub for their real-time needs.

 Outside of HIPAA, PubNub has taken additional strategies to ensure compliance with other data privacy laws: